jeffvance/openshift-ceph-ex/OSE.md

 ```

 ### Security:
 OSE Security Context Constraints (SCC) are described in [this OSE document](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html#security-context-constraints).
-The *privileged* and *restricted* SCCs are added as defaults by OSE and need to be modified in order for mysql and ceph to have sufficient privileges
+The *privileged* and *restricted* SCCs are added as defaults by OSE and need to be modified in order for mysql and ceph to have sufficient privileges.
+See also [General OSE Authorization](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html).

 After logging-in to OSE as the *admin* user, edit the two SCC files, as shown below: